Luxury Tax On Cars

 See: Get your LCT right – ATO

-[2 Nov 2021] The ATO has issued an alert warning against a Luxury Car Tax evasion practice implemented through a structured chain of entities.
+[2 Nov 2021] The ATO has issued an alert warning against a Luxury Car Tax avoidance practice implemented through a structured chain of entities.

 Neither the brand dealer nor the end buyer at the beginning and end of the chain respectively may be aware of the illegality.